rota2000/flutter_image_utils/README.md

 final imgBytes = data.buffer.asUint8List();

-// All other methods can be used same way final cropped = await FlutterImageCrop.cropImage( imgBytes,
+// All other methods can be used same way final cropped = await FlutterImageUtils.cropImage( imgBytes,
   x: 0,
   y: 0,